River Avon, Bristol: Course

-After the two rivers merge, the Avon turns southeast away from the Cotswolds and then quickly south into the clay Dauntsey Vale, where it is joined by the River Marden, until it reaches the biggest town so far, Chippenham.
+At the point where the two rivers merge, the Avon turns southeast away from the Cotswolds and then quickly south into the clay Dauntsey Vale, where it is joined by the River Marden, until it reaches the biggest town so far, Chippenham.
 The wide vale is now known as the Avon Vale, and the river flows on via Lacock to Melksham, then turns north-west through Bradford-on-Avon, where the centre of the town grew up around a ford, hence the origin of the town's name ("Broad-Ford").
 This was supplemented in Norman times by the Grade I listed bridge that still stands today; originally a packhorse bridge, it was widened in the 17th century by rebuilding the downstream side.

 The Avon Valley between Bradford-on-Avon and Bath is an example of a valley where four forms of ground transport are found: road, rail, river, canal.
 The river passes under the Avoncliff and Dundas Aqueducts which carry the Kennet and Avon Canal, and at Freshford is joined by the Somerset River Frome.
 Avoncliff Aqueduct was built by John Rennie and chief engineer John Thomas, between 1797 and 1801.

-The aqueduct consists of three arches and is 110 yd long with a central elliptical arch of 60 ft span with two side arches each semicircular and 34 ft across, all with V-jointed arch stones.
+The aqueduct has three arches and is 110 yd long with a central elliptical arch of 60 ft span with two side arches each semicircular and 34 ft across, all with V-jointed arch stones.
 The spandrel and wing walls are built in alternate courses of ashlar masonry, and rock-faced blocks.
 The central span sagged soon after it was built and has been repaired many times.

 The Dundas Aqueduct was built by the same team between 1797 and 1801 and completed in 1805.
 James McIlquham was appointed contractor.
 The aqueduct is 150 yd long with three arches built of Bath Stone, with Doric pilasters, and balustrades at each end.
 The central semicircular arch spans 64 ft; the two oval side arches span 20 ft.
 It is a Grade I listed structure, and was the first canal structure to be designated as a Scheduled Ancient Monument in 1951.
 The stretch of river below and above the aqueduct, where it is joined by Midford Brook, has been used by rowing crews from Monkton Combe School since at least the beginning of the 1900s.